sapegin/sapegin.me/src/content/blog/adhd-focus.md

 My code editor setup is very minimalistic.
 I disable tabs and all toolbars, so they don’t distract me.
 Sometimes I have the file tree open, and that’s pretty much all I see.

-**Tip**: [Hiding tabs in Visual Studio Code](https://sapegin.me/til/tools/hiding-tabs-in-visual-studio-code/) used to be tricky but now there’s an option to do that.
+**Tip:** [Hiding tabs in Visual Studio Code](https://sapegin.me/til/tools/hiding-tabs-in-visual-studio-code/) used to be tricky but now there’s an option to do that.
 WebStorm always had an option to hide tabs.

 ### Hide icons on the menu bar